format validator

 Rules & checks

-Runs entirely in your browser; no uploads or persistence.
+Runs entirely in your browser; pasted data is not uploaded, logged, or stored.

 When to use it

-• Check user-provided NDJSON uploads in support flows
+• Clean user-provided newline-delimited JSON uploads in support or data migration workflows.

 Tips